 One 1.3-by-1.0 foot large structural posthole was uncovered on the north side of this third cellar.
 According

-to Muraca et al. (2011), this post was likely installed to support a structural sill.
+to Muraca et al. (2011), this posthole was likely dug to hold a wooden block support of a structural sill.
 Its contents included

 yellow brown silty loam fill and "tobacco pipe stems, bottle glass, animal bones, plaster and mortar."
 The

 artifacts recovered from the post hole suggest a construction date of post-1670.
 The post mold, measuring